ConeDragon/docs/building/configlet/lint.md

 ### Rule: exercises/{concept|practice}/&lt;slug&gt;/.articles/config.json is valid

-- The file's presence is optional, unless there is a sibling directory
+- The file's presence is optional unless there is a sibling directory
 - The file must be valid JSON
 - The JSON root must be an object
-- The `"articles"` key is optional, unless there is a sibling directory present (which contains the article' files)
+- The `"articles"` key is optional unless there is a sibling directory present (which contains the article' files)
 - The `"articles"` value must be an array of objects
 - The `"articles[].uuid"` key is required
 - The `"articles[].uuid"` value must be a unique version 4 UUID string⁶